gardener/documentation/website/documentation/contribute/20_documentation/25_markup/_index.md

 a publishing platform mechanisms, such as Hugo's layouts.
 Considering that the source documentation might be published by multiple platforms you should be considerate in using markup that may bind it to a particular one.

+You should also avoid mixing HTML and markdown formatting, since it won't render correctly when the site is built.

 We support the use of certain shortcodes.
 You can find more about the currently supported shortcodes and their documentation [here](../30_shortcodes/_index.md).